edtechhub/zotero-edtechhub/README.md

 # Features of the plugin

 ## Right-click menu (on item)
-- ETH Save item ID.
-Saves the item ID to a field in 'extra'
-- ETH Save item details to note.
-Saves the current items metadata into a note.
-Helpful if a change in item type might lead to loss of information.
-- ETH Cite (Author, Year).
+- KCite: (Author, Year).
 A kind of 'scannable cite' to use with Google Docs, format 1.
-- ETH Cite Author (Year).
+- KCite: Author (Year).
 A kind of 'scannable cite' to use with Google Docs, format 1.
-- ETH Share citation.
+- KCite: Share.
 Sharing a citation (author, year, title) together with Zotero locations.
 We use this to share citations with each other e.g. on Slack or via Email.
+- KCite Save item ID.
+Saves the item ID to a field in 'extra'
+- KCite Save item details to note.
+Saves the current items metadata into a note.
+Helpful if a change in item type might lead to loss of information.

 ## Right-click menu (on attachment)
-- ETH Duplicate attachment.
+- KCite Duplicate attachment.
 Duplicates an attachment, typically a PDF.
 This is useful if you'd like to keep a clear copy of the PDF prior to annotation.

 ## Other features